marketempower/laravel-multitenant/README.md

     "globecode/laravel-multitenant": "dev-master"
     ```

-1. Add the service provider to the providers array in `app/config/app.php`:
+1. Add the service provider to the providers array in `app/config/app.php`.
+This is only used for the "Publish `config`" command two steps down:

     ```php
     'GlobeCode\LaravelMultiTenant\LaravelMultiTenantServiceProvider'